best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 There are many factors that contribute towards the time taken for each query that make benchmarking in Spark complex.
 When running the source notebook, sometimes the processing will be faster after the cache, but sometimes it will be slower.
 If we run the last three code cells above once more and look at the times we see that the processing after the cache was generally quicker.

-Each function is colour coded in the image below.
+Each function is labelled in the image below.
 The first run was without caching, the second was with caching and the third was a second run with cached data.

 ![comparison of query times using cache](../images/cache_sql_compare.png)